geomstats/geomstats/docs/first-steps.rst

 The user only needs a high-level understanding of Riemannian geometry.
 Each algorithm can be used with any of the manifolds and metric implemented in the package.

+To see additional examples, visit the page :ref:`examples`.